- Mechanical Engineer : Michalis Gregoriou

-From the architect.
+Text description provided by the architects.
 The Vlassides Winery, located on a sloping site amongst vine fields outside the Koilani village in Limassol, smoothly becomes part of the landscape with most of its volume buried in the hill while the visible part is gradually revealed, benefiting the visitor with the magnificent view of the Cypriot countryside.

 The building for Vlassides Winery is organized within a system of parallel walls aligned with the sloping contours of the site.
 The entrance and the location of the interior spaces create panoramic views to the vine fields, to the winemaking and storage rooms equally, benefiting the visitor with a general experience of the winemaking process.